About Us

 Squirrel stuffed animal with muted orange hand knit bonnet topped with tiny pom pom.

 Fast forward, I returned to knitting in 2005 and was glad to see the eyelash yarn and such frills phase go away quietly. 😦 Sorry, but those are the facts!
-I now split my time between hand-dyeing yarn, knitting, and dreaming of my next color combo or project (oh and raising my kiddos with my steadfast hubbie, let’s not forget that!)
+I now split my time between hand-dyeing yarn, knitting, and dreaming of my next color combo or project.
+I am the happy mom of two amazing adult children and have a wonderful, steadfast husband who deals with my crafting chaos in stride.

 How did Holly Press Fibers get its name if there isn't a "Holly"?